This post may contain affiliate links. Please see my disclosure policy for details.

-Apparently house number 17 is thought to have been built on an old cemetery and the residents feel a presence and tingling up their spines.
-Plus, figures dressed in black who have joined them for dinner!
+Apparently, house number 17 is thought to have been built on an old cemetery and the residents feel a presence and tingling up their spines.
+Plus, figures dressed in black have joined them for dinner!

-There have also been sightings of a young Victorian girl sitting in one of the steps who is thought to have drowned in the river.
+There have also been sightings of a young Victorian girl sitting on one of the steps who is thought to have drowned in the river.
 So be careful roaming here at night.

 Things to see and do at the Christmas Steps